West Virginia Bounty Hunter Guide: Requirements and Steps

 1. Identify a bail bondsman to sponsor you.

 As a bail bond enforcer in West Virginia, you must be authorized by a bail bondsman to act as his or her agent.
-Your “sponsor” bail bondsman must be selected prior to registering with the West Virginia State Police.
+Your “sponsor” bail bondsman must be selected prior to registering with the WVSP.
 You can provide proof that you will be an authorized agent of a bail bondsman by providing a letter of future employment or a power of attorney.

 This would also be a good time to identify an experienced bail bondsman or bail bond enforcer to act as your mentor.
 A mentor may be able to help you find a bail bondsman to work for who can help you in the beginning stages of your career.